A Year-Long Collaborative Public Art Project by Minute Man National Historical Park and The Umbrella

-In order to help spark the creative process, the partners are providing 2 printable worksheets with starter imagery, but these are just to get you going -- if you are inspired to write poetry or a short story, take a photo, even make a dance video or music inspired by the homes and history of Minute Man, we want to see it!
+In order to help spark the creative process, we are providing a printable activity sheet with a starter image, but these are just to get you going -- if you are inspired to write poetry or a short story, take a photo, even make a dance video or music inspired by the homes and history of Minute Man, we want to see it!

 Helpful Information for Participating